PeekAndPoke/ultra/kontainer/docs/ultra::docs/index.md

 // We define the kontainer blueprint val blueprint = kontainer {
    // We define the first service as a singleton singleton(FirstService::class)
-    // We define the other service with a factory method (notice the nullable closure parameter) singleton { injected: NotRegisteredInKontainer? ->
+   // We define the other service with a factory method (notice the nullable closure parameter) singleton(SecondService::class) { injected: NotRegisteredInKontainer? ->
       SecondService(injected)
    }
 }

 // We get the kontainer instance